mconsidine/OnStepX-PlatformIO/README.md

-attempt at compiling onstepx with platformio
+attempt at compiling onstepx for fysetc e4 with platformio